schulle4u/yellow-extensions-schulle4u/codefile/README.md

 `Id` = Id of the code block (default: `codefile`).
 `Filename` = Filename of the saved code block (default: `id-download.txt`).

 This extension can be used to download code blocks as text file, useful to provide a file download for ready-to-use code examples.
 Please use fenced code blocks from MarkdownExtra, indented blocks and code between backticks are not supported.
-The Javascript component is based on a tutorial from [GeeksForGeeks](https://www.geeksforgeeks.org/how-to-trigger-a-file-download-when-clicking-an-html-button-or-javascript/).

 ## Examples